The key to your future career

-How to budget for life as a student at university
+How to budget as a student at university

 Navigating university life is exciting, but it often comes with financial pressures and challenges that can be daunting.
-Between tuition fees, rent, textbooks and social activities, learning how to budget as a student is essential – especially if this is your first time living away from home or supporting yourself.
+Between tuition fees, rent, textbooks and social activities, learning how to budget as a student is essential – especially if it’s your first time living away from home or supporting yourself.

 Budgeting isn't just about making ends meet.
-It's also about having control over your finances so you can enjoy your university experience without unnecessary stress, and focus on what matters to you.
+It's also about having control over your finances so you can enjoy your uni experience without unnecessary stress and focus on what matters to you.

-To help you get started, we’ve compiled some top tips and ideas to consider when it comes to setting up a student budget – including your very own student budget template.
+To help you get started, we’ve compiled some top tips and ideas to consider when it comes to setting up a university budget – including your own student budget template.

 A woman's hand holding an iPhone showing the calculator app